 This flail-wielding Night's Cavalry can be found a short distance along the road past Decaying Ekzykes, and like other Night's Cavalry it will only spawn at night.
 It's much the same fight as any other Night's Cavalry.
 If you can focus his horse and get him on the ground, you can get a nice critical attack for a large chunk of damage.

 Another powerful Death Rite Bird can be found between Aeonia Swamp and Redmane Castle, and, like the one in Liurnia, it only appears at nighttime.
 This one is even stronger than the Liurnia variant, so be extra careful to avoid its devastating black flame attacks.

 Commander O'Neil resides deep in the forbidding Aeonia Swamp.
 This boss relies heavily on some annoying archer summons to harass you while you fight him, so it's a good idea to clear these summons out as soon as they arrive.
 Commander O'Neil himself is certainly more dangerous than the average fighter, but one-on-one he's very beatable.

 Millicent (Aeonia Swamp)

-Before you complete Gowry's quest to cure Millicent's sickness, she may invade you as you explore the Aeonia Swamp.
+Before you complete Gowry's quest to cure Millicent's sickness (as described in our Elden Ring quests guide), she may invade you as you explore the Aeonia Swamp.
 She can be fairly dangerous if you're on the receiving end of one of her flurry attacks, but otherwise the real danger is the Swamp itself.
 Make sure you're equipped with something that can handle Scarlet Rot, or stay on dry land as much as possible.

 Nox Swordstress & Nox Priest (Chair-Crypt Of Sellia)